Trevon-Woods-AI-Portfolio/Computer-Vision-ITAI-1378/L01-Exploring_Real-World_Applications/README.md

-# 😊 Facial Detection & Recognition — Computer Vision Lab
+# 😊 Facial Detection & Recognition Lab Essay

 ## 📌 Project Overview
 This project explores **Facial Detection and Facial Recognition** as a biometric system using principles of **computer vision** and **deep learning**.
 The goal is to understand how facial recognition systems work, their real-world applications, and the ethical challenges surrounding their use.